Mara Jill Herman Premieres RUTH SENT US: A Benefit For Reproductive Justice At The Green Room 42

 The performance is on October 11th at 7:00 PM.

-The Green Room 42 presents Ruth Sent Us: A Benefit For Reproductive Justice on October 11th at 7:00 PM.
+The Green Room 42 will present Ruth Sent Us: A Benefit For Reproductive Justice on October 11th at 7:00 PM.
 Dedicated to the late great Supreme Court Justice Ruth Bader Ginsburg, this one-night-only concert will celebrate RBG's legacy through songs and discussion from the Broadway community.
+Heather Booth, civil rights activist and founder of JANE consults.
 Directed and Produced by Mara Jill Herman with Music Direction by Andrea Grody, a portion of the proceeds will benefit the Jewish Fund For Abortion Access.

+"When I gathered with others in Washington Square Park to protest the overturning of Roe v.
+Wade, one of the protest signs read 'Ruth Sent Us.'
+The impact of that statement hit me hard and personally.
+RBG had a profound influence on me as a Jewish native New Yorker and the second woman (and first female Jewish justice) in history to serve on the Supreme Court" says Herman.
+"In the months following this reprehensible decision, friends came together to advocate for a world where abortion is accessible, affordable, destigmatized... and legal.
+Like when my mother was my age."

-Ruth Sent Us will feature Jennifer Apple, Danyel Fulton, Rebecca Hargrove, Kendyl Ito, Annemarie Josephson, Austin Ku, Lauren Lebowitz, Mauricio Martinez, Tara Novie, Andrea Pilar, Andrea Prestinario, Tunisia Renee, Celia Mei Rubin, Tatiana Scott, Anne Fraser Thomas, and members of America's Sweethearts Mollie Craven, Kristen Michelle, and Samantha Joy Pearlman.
+Ruth Sent Us will feature Jennifer Apple, Rebecca Hargrove, Kendyl Ito, Annemarie Josephson, Austin Ku, Lauren Lebowitz, Mauricio Martinez, Tara Novie, Andrea Pilar, Andrea Prestinario, Tunisia Renee, Rebbekah Vega-Romero, Celia Mei Rubin, Tatiana Scott, Anne Fraser Thomas, and members of America's Sweethearts Mollie Craven, Kristen Michelle, and Samantha Joy Pearlman.
 Original music from the duos Marina Pires and Luke Wygodny of The Heartstrings Project; Lisa Diana Shapiro and Miriam Daly; and Emmy Nominee David Dabbon and SEVAN.
 Shara Ashley Zeiger will moderate a panel talk.
-Additional artists to be announced at a later date.
+Additional artists to be announced.

 "The decision whether or not to bear a child is central to a woman's life, to her well-being and dignity.
 It is a decision she must make for herself.
 When government controls that decision for her, she is being treated less than a fully adult human responsible for her own choices" - Ruth Bader Ginsburg